 ‘I do not know either,’ Uli said.
 ‘And I do not care.’
 He waited a few seconds longer, with his hand on her pulse.
 Then he rose and left the apartment.

 P.S.
-If you would like to hear more about Blood Summit or if you enjoy all fresh, original writing, feel free to friend me on Facebook or sign up for e-mail updates (top right – see the “click here” blue button).
-Check out the range of writing on this site via the 5 pleasure paths.
+If you would like to hear more about Blood Summit or if you enjoy fresh, original writing, you can friend me on Facebook or sign up for my weekly newsletter (you can unsubscribe anytime you wish).